 Child home care allowance (kotihoidon tuki) is designed to support the child care of small children at home.
 The child home care allowance includes two components: an allowance and a supplement.
 The first is a flat-rate benefit and the second is means-tested against other family income.
 In addition, municipalities may pay additional supplements and decide on the rules applied to them.
-The partial child home care allowance may be paid out if parents reduce their working hours due to childcare.
 The benefit is taxable.
+Partial or flexible care allowance may be paid out if parents reduce their working hours due to childcare (see previous section for non-contributory and non-means-tested benefits).